Speax Featured On

 Jacques is your personal digital assistant while in Paris.
 He’ll help you find your way around the city and communicate effectively.
 See in the video how he provides feedback as you speak to the characters in the game.

 This is a story about virtual life in Paris.
-The real-life tasks are designed to lead the user through an ever expanding narrative of living a life in the City of Lights.
+The real-life tasks are designed to lead the user through an ever expanding narrative of living a life in the City of Light.

 In the early Episodes, you meet the fictional characters who will help you to achieve your ultimate goal of spontaneous conversation.